bealexaraujo/compasso-product/README.md

 The full case study is organized into the following sections:

 - [Problem](./docs/01-problem/problem.md) — the fiscal compliance gap for autonomous psychologists in Brazil, and why existing tools don't solve it
-- [Discovery & User Research](./docs/02-discovery/discovery.md) — interviews, JTBD framework, competitive analysis, and what we got wrong in the first round
+- [Discovery & User Research](./docs/02-discovery/discovery.md) — interviews, JTBD framework, competitive analysis, and what I got wrong in the first round
-- [Users](./docs/03-users/users.md) — personas and the segments we chose not to serve
+- [Users](./docs/03-users/users.md) — personas and the segments I chose not to serve
 - [Strategy](./docs/04-strategy/strategy.md) — positioning, bets, and how the product is differentiated
 - [Product Design](./docs/05-product-design/product-design.md) — UX decisions, interaction model, and why push-based beats pull-based for this use case
 - [Technical Architecture](./docs/06-technical/technical.md) — how product decisions connect to the system design